kwarzeski/housing_data/README.md

 Information from this dataset by the columns and their descriptions:

 * PARCELNO: unique identifier for each property.
-About 1% appear multiple times.
+About 1% appear multiple times (removed from dataset)
 * SALE_PRC: sale price ($)
 * LND_SQFOOT: land area (square feet)
 * TOTLVGAREA: floor area (square feet)